bennyz/notes/reading/rust.md

   // It is compiled in the binary, similar to *final String* in Java. let s = "string"

-  // This creats a *String* from a string literal, it is *mutable*, allocated on the heap, and *owned* let s = String::from("string");
+  // This creates a *String* from a string literal, it is *mutable*, allocated on the heap, and *owned* let s = String::from("string");

   // It can be mutated the following way